-The Gettysburg Campus offers full-or- part-time study, day or evening classes, and Internet courses for 49 associate degree, certificate and diploma programs.
+The Gettysburg Campus offers full-or- part-time study, day or evening classes, and online courses for 51 associate degree, certificate and diploma programs.
 For more information, see the individual program descriptions in this catalog or call HACC's Gettysburg Campus at 717-377-3855.